JishengBai/ICME2024ASC/README.md

-# Baseline for IEEE ICME 2024 Grand Challenge
-# Semi-supervised Acoustic Scene Classification under Domain Shift
+# Baseline for IEEE ICME 2024 Grand Challenge: Semi-supervised Acoustic Scene Classification under Domain Shift

 ## Dataset
 The development and evaluation datasets will be released in [zenodo](https://zenodo.org/records/10558800) when the challenge starts.